PragmaticCoding/PragmaticCoding.github.io/docs/_pages/kotlin-examples.markdown

 # Why Kotlin?

-Throughout the articles on this website, especially the later ones, you'll find that the example code is written in Kotlin.
+Throughout many articles on this website, especially the later ones, you'll find that the example code is written in Kotlin.
 There's a very good chance that you've never seen Kotlin before, and an even lesser chance that you've actually written any programs in Kotlin.

 So, why use Kotlin in the example code?